irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

 Notes:
 - Requires a C++17 compiler.
-- Make sure the type has a move cctor and a move copy assignment, to prevent cctors/copy assignments during the sort.
+- Make sure type T has a move ctor and a move copy assignment.
 - You can provide memory for the algorythm to use, instead of radix allocating it dynamically.
   See details about the memory size in the API (radix_sort_collection_api.h).
 - The underlying sort is radix.